openpublishoperation/devops-learn-pr/docs/learn-agile.md

 ### Agile at Microsoft

-###### Learn how the [Visual Studio Team Services (VSTS)](https://visualstudio.microsoft.com/team-services/) team at Microsoft has changed their approach to building software and services by adopting an Agile culture and mindset.
+###### Learn how the [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) team at Microsoft has changed their approach to building software and services by adopting an Agile culture and mindset.
 Aaron Bjork takes you on a journey of contrasting the “old way” with the “new way”, and shares key changes that contributed to the transformation including thoughts on teams, roles, sprints, planning, and learning.

 ###### [Read more \>](agile/agile-culture.md)